weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

     - Validated using Okta and Azure as identity providers; GCP does not support client credentials grant flow (as of December 2022).
     - Weaviate's Python client directly supports this method.
     - Client credential flows usually do not come with a refresh token and the credentials are saved in the respective clients to acquire a new access token on expiration of the old one.
-1. Use `resource owner password flow` for trusted applications such as [Weaviate Cloud Services](https://auth.wcs.api.weaviate.io).
+1. Use `resource owner password flow` for trusted applications (e.g. used by [Weaviate Cloud Services](../../wcs/guides/authentication.mdx).
 1. Use `hybrid flow` if Azure is your token issuer or if you would like to prevent exposing passwords.

 ### OIDC support for Weaviate clients